GNOME/libadwaita/doc/migrating-libhandy-1-4-to-libadwaita.md

 [method@Adw.SqueezerPage.set_enabled] should be used to replace `hdy_squeezer_set_child_enabled()`.

+The `can-swipe-back` and `can-swipe-forward` properties have been renamed to [property@AdwLeaflet:can-navigate-back] and [property@AdwLeaflet:can-navigate-forward], along with their accessors.

 The `hhomogeneous-folded`, `vhomogeneous-folded`, `hhomogeneous-unfolded`, and `vhomogeneous-unfolded` properties have been replaced by a single [property@Adw.Leaflet:homogeneous] property, set to `TRUE` by default,